Frequently Asked Questions about COJGA

 Q: Is my junior player ready for COJGA?

-For the 9+ division the expectation is that all junior players will be reasonably familiar with the rules of golf and how to maintain proper pace of play.
-If your junior is brand new to golf then one of the other local programs, such as Operation 36 or PGA Junior League may be a better option to consider.
+For the Level 2 and 3 divisions the expectation is that all junior players will be reasonably familiar with the rules of golf and how to maintain proper pace of play.
+If your junior is brand new to golf then Level 1 or one of the other local programs, such as Operation 36 or PGA Junior League may be a better option to consider.

 Q: How do I know which division is suitable for my junior player?